zachpino/comm-workshop-s18/week04/line.md

 ### Line Plot

-Often used for simple rankings and event placements on timelines, line plots are simple ways to evaluate a single dimension of data spatially, and an infinite number of other additional dimensions are possible in shape, content, color, and any other retinal variables.
+Often used for rankings and event placements on timelines, line plots are simple ways to evaluate a single dimension of data spatially, and an infinite number of other additional dimensions are possible in shape, content, color, and any other retinal variables.

 Let's imagine we want to plot this dataset, which uses the following datapoints in the 2016 1 Year ACS, to understand how the states compare when it comes to the proportion of their youth population with walking impairments.